Cretezy/godot-object-serializer/README.md

 ### Settings

 It's not recommended to change these options, but they are available.
+Any changes to options must be done before serialization/deserialization.

 #### `ObjectSerializer.type_field: String` (default: `._type`)

 The field containing the type in serialized object values.
 Not recommended to change.
 This should be set to something unlikely to clash with keys in objects/dictionaries.
-Can be changed but must be done before any serialization/deserizalization.
+This can be changed, but must be configured before any serialization or deserialization.

 #### `ObjectSerializer.args_field: String` (default: `._`)

 The field containing the constructor arguments in serialized object values.
 Not recommended to change.
 This should be set to something unlikely to clash with keys in objects.
-Can be changed but must be done before any serialization/deserizalization.
+This can be changed, but must be configured before any serialization or deserialization.

 #### `ObjectSerializer.object_type_prefix: String` (default: `Object_`)

 The prefix for object types stored in `ObjectSerializer.type_field`.
 Not recommended to change.
 This should be set to something unlikely to clash with built-in type names.
-Can be changed but must be done before any serialization/deserizalization.
+This can be changed, but must be configured before any serialization or deserialization.

 #### `DictionarySerializer.bytes_as_base64: bool` (default: `true`)

 Controls if PackedByteArray should be serialized as base64 (instead of array of bytes as uint8) It's highly recommended to leave this enabled as it will result to smaller serialized payloads and should be faster.
-Can be changed but must be done before any serialization/deserizalization.
+This can be changed, but must be configured before any serialization or deserialization.

 #### `DictionarySerializer.bytes_to_base64_type: String` (default: `PackedByteArray_Base64`)

 The type of the object for PackedByteArray when `DictionarySerializer.bytes_as_base64` is enabled.
 This should be set to something unlikely to clash with built-in type names or `ObjectSerializer.object_type_prefix`.
-Can be changed but must be done before any serialization/deserizalization.
+This can be changed, but must be configured before any serialization or deserialization.

 ### Unsupported Types